-How to become an architectural apprentice: Tegan's story
+How to become an architect: Tegan's story

 Meet Tegan, 24, from Wiltshire.
 She works in London as an architectural apprentice for Gensler, a design and architecture firm.
 Part of our Bitesize world of work series.